stolostron/search-collector/readme.md

 ### Environment Variables
-Control the behavior of this collector with these environment variables.
+Control the behavior of this service with these environment variables.
 For development these could be set on ./config.json

 Name            | Required | Default Value          | Description
 ----            | -------- | -------------          | -----------